Conference Prep Frenzy: A Two-Week Zone

 - Delegated my distress to my husband over both of our home office printers breaking within weeks of each other!
 He’s got that now.

-I know from last year that there will come a point when I won’t be able to focus on pattern formatting or class handouts, so I’ve been doing as many as possible these past few weeks.
+👉I know from last year that there will come a point when I won’t be able to focus on pattern formatting or class handouts, so I’ve done as many as possible these past few weeks.

 Woke up the next morning to emails from others who were now also ‘all systems go’ with their conference prep too.
 And now today is Thursday June 30: twelve days from lift off.
 I predict these blog updates will get posted more erratically but I’ll keep trying.
 It forces me to find a peaceful moment to collect my thoughts.